ibm-cloud-docs/monitoring/agent/agent_log_level.md

-### Docker Sysdig agent
+### Docker monitoring agent
 {: #agent_log_level_configure_docker}

-To change the log level of a docker Sysdig agent, complete the following steps:
+To change the log level of a docker monitoring agent, complete the following steps:

 1. Open a shell in the running container: